shimizukawa/docs-test/source/index.rst

 Nginx Community Docs
 ====================

-    This documentation project is currently under extremely heavy development.
+.. warning:: This documentation project is currently under extremely heavy development.
 DO NOT consider anything in here production ready until this notice is removed.

 Nginx is a free, open-source, high-performance HTTP server and reverse proxy,